TritonDataCenter/sdc-ufds/docs/operator-guide.md

     done
     ```

-4. Restart the `ufds-capi` service in the `ufds` zone.
+6. Restart the `ufds-capi` service in the `ufds` zone.

     ```
     svcadm -z $(vmadm lookup alias=~ufds) restart ufds-capi
     ```

-5. Restart the `napi-ufds-watcher` service in the `sdc` zone.
+7. Restart the `napi-ufds-watcher` service in the `sdc` zone.

     ```
     svcadm -z $(vmadm lookup alias=~sdc) restart napi-ufds-watcher
     ```

-6. Update the password in the Manta authcache zone.
+8. Update the password in the Manta authcache zone.

-7. Test.
+9. Test.

 ### Portal and sdcsso

 Sdcsso is an optional component of the Triton Service Portal.
 SSO/portal steps are only necessary if they have been installed through a support contract.

 - To update sdcsso:
-    - In the sdcsso zone, edit `/opt/smartdc/sdcsso/cfg/config.json`, and then restart the `sdcsso` service.
+    - In the sdcsso zone, edit `/opt/smartdc/sdcsso/cfg/config.json`.
+    - Restart the `sdcsso` service.

 - To update each of the portal instances:
-    - In the portal installation directory, edit `/site/config/config.pro.json`, and then restart the `portal` service.
+    - In the portal installation directory, edit `/site/config/config.pro.json`.
+    - Restart the `portal` service.

-### On each data center
+### On each replica data center

 1. Run `sdc-usbkey mount`.

-2. Update `/usbkey/config and /mnt/usbkey/config` to set `ufds_ldap_root_pw` to the new `<REMOTE_PW>`, and then unmount the usbkey:
+2. Update `/usbkey/config` and `/mnt/usbkey/config` and set `ufds_ldap_root_pw` to the new `<REMOTE_PW>`.

+3. Run `sdc-usbkey unmount`.

+4. Set the remote UFDS password to match the new password for the UFDS primary.

     ```
-    sdc-usbkey unmount
-    ```

-1. Set the remote UFDS password to match the new password for the UFDS primary.

-    ```
     sapiadm update $(sdc-sapi /applications?name=sdc | json -Ha uuid) metadata.ufds_remote_ldap_root_pw=<REMOTE_PW>
     ```

-2. Reboot `cloudapi`, `mahi`, `adminui`, and `fwapi`.
+5. Reboot `cloudapi`, `mahi`, `adminui`, and `fwapi`.

     ```
     for uuid in $(sdcadm insts -j cloudapi adminui mahi fwapi | json -a zonename); do